jkele/ProficoTask/README.md

   - Inside the settings, the user can change his genre selection and log out of his account

 ### Technologies
-- Retrofit - used for API consumation
+- Retrofit - used for fetching data from the provided API
-- Firebase - used for
+- Firebase - used to implement user sign in with a Google account
+- Coil - used to display images
+- Room database - used to store selected genres locally
+- Paging - used to display a list of video games